 The season for float fishing is not very long in our little town.
 Some years the season is early and others it is late.
-This year it happened just right and we happened to have time to blow up the raft and get our fly rods out.
+This year it happened just right, and we had time to blow up the raft and get our fly rods out.
 Hank and I spent three days on the water and watched as it went from good to better.
 Hank was patient as I got the swing back in my cast and tried not to decorate too many trees with my bugs.
 Once my rig floated along as we drifted and then the tip jiggled.
 I yanked and set the hook.
 I jumped up and down as my rod tip sank and then I slowly drug in…. wait for it!
 Wait for it!
 A little stick!
 I drug into the boat and cleaned off my fly then we chuckled about how it faked me out.
-We laughed as I caught my first “fish”.
-We continued and floated along and held our breaths as we moved a few fish that didn’t take my fly.
+We laughed as I caught my first “fish.”
+We continued, floated along, and held our breaths as we moved a few fish that didn’t take my fly.

 Hank was proud as I jumped up and down…. gently mind you because I had a beautiful, delicate creature in my hands.
-I had the biggest smile anyone has ever seen because this was the biggest brown I had ever landed.
+I had the biggest smile anyone had ever seen because this was the biggest brown I had ever landed.
 I quickly said take his picture!
-Hank couldn’t find the camera, and I of course couldn’t hold onto him for long so I gently place him back in the river and watched as the “Big Brown” swam away.
+Hank couldn’t find the camera, and I couldn’t hold onto him for long, so I gently placed him back in the river and watched as the “Big Brown” swam away.
 Wow!
 What a great fish!
 I screamed to Hank “Best day EVER!”
-He laughed and told me to get back in the front of the boat.
+He laughed and told me to get back in front of the boat.
 We had more fishing to do.

 We floated our way down the river for three separate days.
-Some fish were big, some were small and each time I caught one it was the “best day ever!”
+Some fish were big, some were small, and each time I caught one it was the “best day ever!”
 And why wouldn’t it be?
-We were having so much fun floating, enjoying the gorgeous scenery, fishing and spending quality husband-wife time together.
+We had so much fun floating, enjoying the gorgeous scenery, fishing, and spending quality husband-wife time together.

-The last day I hooked the largest rainbow ever.
+On the last day, I hooked the largest rainbow ever.
 What a great fight he put up as well.
-He aired out and I held tight to my rod being sure to keep the tip up as he fought.
-The water splashed and the sun glistened off of him.
+He aired out, and I held tight to my rod, sure to keep the tip up as he fought.
+The water splashed, and the sun glistened off of him.
 A wild rainbow with his amazing iridescent strip on his side.
 What amazing fish they are.
 I managed him safely to the boat and gently returned him to the water.
 Then with another “best day ever!” under my belt, I continued to cast away.